robotics-upo/siar_simulator/README.md

 #### Semi-autonomous and Autonomous mode

-To use "semi autonomous" or "autonomous" mode is necessary to follow the next steps:
+To use "semi-autonomous" or "autonomous" mode is necessary to follow the next steps:

-1.- Execute: `
+1. Execute:
 ```
-roslaunch siar_gazebo siar simulator_(choose your favorite version).launch
+roslaunch siar_gazebo siar simulator_(your_favorite_scenario).launch
 ```
-IMPORTANT: the launch in siar_simulator start in pause to avoid conflict in the spawn of the models Gazebo.
+*IMPORTANT*: the launch in siar_simulator start in pause to avoid conflict in the spawn of the models Gazebo.
 This will generate a ROS_ERROR, because siar_costmap is waiting to recieve the map.
 To finish with ROS_ERROR just push play in the simulation.

-2.- Execute:
+2. Execute:
 ```
 roslaunch siar_planner planner_action_server_simulation.launch
 ```
 To use differents planners change the parameter "planner type".
-The semi-autonomous mode correspond to "operation mode" = 1, you can change with botton "Y" of Xbox Joystick.
+The semi-autonomous mode correspond to `operation mode = 1`, you can change with botton "Y" of Xbox Joystick.

-3.- To use "autonomous" mode, you should publish  in topic "operation mode" the value 100.
+3. To use "autonomous" mode, you should publish  in topic "operation mode" the value 100.

-4.- Launch RVIZ and enjoy!! you just should give a goal inside the sewer environment.
+4. Launch RVIZ and enjoy!! you just should give a goal inside the sewer environment.